Victoria pollen forecast - today, tomorrow and the week ahead

 Will pollen levels change in Victoria tomorrow?

-On 26 June 2026, pollen conditions in Victoria will be different from today, with cypress at low levels, grass at low levels
+On 17 July 2026, pollen conditions in Victoria will be similar to today, with grass at low levels, ambrosia at low levels, cypress at low levels

 Is pollen expected to decrease in Victoria this week?